NTUT-Game-Design/discord-bot-Yui/README.md

 ## Setup

-- Go to the discord website to generate your toke and copy it to config.json
+- Go to the discord website to generate your token and copy it to config.json
 - Press the "Start", you will see "Ready" and enjoy it!

 ## Announcement